babab/springwhiz/README.md

 ## License

+springwhiz is free, open source software licensed as follows:

     Copyright (C) 2012-2013  Benjamin Althues

     springwhiz is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     springwhiz is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with springwhiz.
 If not, see <http://www.gnu.org/licenses/>.

+Additionally, springwhiz includes and uses the excellent silk icon set created by Mark James.
+The icons are licensed under a Creative Commons Attribution 2.5 License.
+See http://famfamfam.com/lab/icons/silk/ for more information.